Print Friendly, PDF & Email

 8. Sprinkle with sesame seeds and chopped chives or green onions.
 Serve with a side of Basmati rice.

 NOTE:This is a tasty and fun dish to make.
-I always serve it with rice and drizzle any extra sauce over the rice and beef rolls.
+Asian Beef & Veggie Rolls makes the menu at least once a month and is always a hit.
+I a serve it with rice and drizzle any extra sauce over the rice and beef rolls.
 Just a couple of notes to make this an easy-peasy meal for the middle of the week.

 You can make the marinade and marinate the beef for up to 6 hours before cooking.
 If you want to go longer (like overnight), don’t add the lime juice to the marinade.
 Add it when you boil it to a glaze.
 Putting the lime in the marinade and letting the meat sit that long can affect the texture of the meat.